MicrosoftDocs/microsoft-salescopilot-docs/articles/sales/tsg-enhanced-email-sf.md

 ms.subservice: viva-sales
 ---

-# Unable to save email to CRM due enhanced email turned off in Salesforce CRM
+# Unable to save email to CRM as enhanced email is turned off in Salesforce CRM

-This article helps you troubleshoot and resolve error messages in Sales Copilot related to enhanced email turned off in Salesforce CRM.
+This article helps you troubleshoot and resolve error messages in Sales Copilot that are caused due to turning off enhanced email in Salesforce CRM.

 ## Who is affected?